Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Device implementation

-The table \ref{tab:ComparativeTable} shows that the approach proposed here can compete the state-of-the-art of microwave-to-optical transducers.
-However, this is under the reserve that no unforeseen phenomenon hinders the conversion process, as it was the case, for example, for lithium niobate based converters with quasi-particles formation and photorefractive effect \cite{holzgrafe2020cavity, mckenna2020cryogenic, xu2020bidirectional}.
-While the theoretical results presented here were obtained in the assumption of a continuous wave pump laser, the same conclusions would applied in the case of a pulsed pump, for a repetition rate up to the kHz order.
-The option of a pulsed operation remains thus available to reach higher intracavity photon numbers without exceeding the thermal budget of the fridge in which the device would operate for transduction at quantum levels.
-We stress that the conversion efficiency predicted here is already sufficient to perform experiments in the quantum regime, as the efficiency reaches values above $50\%$ for reasonably high input pump powers of $\mathcal{O}(100 \text{mW})$.
-We deduce that the efficiency is not limited by the internal conversion process, and can thus be improved by overcoupling it.
-This can be done by optimizing the position of the bus waveguide relatively to the coupled rings, or optimizing the geometry of the HBAR resonator to increase the electromechanical coupling factor.
-Using another piezoelectric material with a better electromechanical coupling factor $K^2$ is another viable option to reach a higher $k_{\text{eff}}^2$.
+The efficiency is not limited by the internal conversion process, and can thus be improved by overcoupling the optical and mechanical modes to their input baths.
+This can be done by optimizing the position of the bus waveguide relatively to the coupled rings while achieving lower optical loss, or optimizing the geometry of the HBAR resonator to increase the electromechanical coupling factor.
+Using another piezoelectric material with a better electromechanical coupling factor $K^2$, such as \ch{Sc} doped \ch{AlN}, is another viable option to reach a higher $k_{\text{eff}}^2$, and thus improving the microwave-to-mechanics extraction efficiency.